kwan22/consistency/art.md

 The combination of these two means that I don't need to spend time practicing them and I can pull them up at any time.
 I also apply this philosophy to death strats where re-entry is possible.
 Death strats that can transpose onto the entry strat are also nice because they simplify the mental burden. **In general, keep your backups as simple as possible**: don't spend your energy practicing complicated and nuanced backups: that's diluting your practice on situations you shouldn't be seeing often. <br>
 <img src="./media/art/7a_1500m_short.png" width="480"/> <img src="./media/art/8a_vertical_backup.png" width="480"/> <br>
+> Some examples where the death strat is easy to remember and execute (7a 1500m) or it can transpose onto the entry cycle (8a HOTM)

 Imagine having to memorize all the possible death strats in the final room of Resort ARB.
 There are 4 variations you would need to know: entry, death+2 berries, death+1 berry, and death+0 berries.
 Do you really want to spend the time and energy to learn all of them AND keep them all maintained?
 Are you going to put "3a final, death cycle with 1 berry" into your practice routine?
 What if there were THREE berries in ONE room?
 Or even more?
 Your time would be much better spent elsewhere.
 This is why [level 1 habits and red-dot are so important](https://github.com/kwan22/habits/blob/main/level1.md): have a basic idea of how to move and dodge major hazards, and then just get the hell out of there. <br>
 <img src="./media/art/3arb_final_1.png" width="480"/> <img src="./media/art/3arb_final_2.png" width="480"/><br>